-The Louis Stokes California Alliance for Minority Participation (LSAMP-CAMP) in Science, Technology, Engineering, and Math, is a statewide initiative funded by the National Science Foundation (NSF).
-The objective of LSAMP-CAMP at the University of California, Irvine is to strengthen the quality and quantity of underrepresented students receiving baccalaureate degrees in Science, Technology, Engineering, and Mathematics (STEM).
-Our program offers the following services to active** CAMP students:
+The California Louis Stokes Alliance for Minority Participation (LSAMP, locally known as CAMP) in Science, Technology, Engineering, and Math, is a statewide initiative funded by the National Science Foundation (NSF).
+The objective of CAMP at the University of California, Irvine is to strengthen the quality and quantity of underrepresented students receiving baccalaureate degrees in a STEM field.
+In order to be eligible for CAMP services, you must meet the four criteria set by NSF:

 Study Space/Computer Lab

 The CAMP Office provides students with outside seating in our patio area as well as a computer lab with programs such as MATLAB, SolidWorks, R programming and Microsoft Office.

 Free mentoring/tutoring is available at the CAMP Office.
 If you have any questions regarding chemistry, math, physics, or any other STEM class, you can ask one of the CAMP Mentors for assistance.
 For a digital copy of the schedule, please use the link below.

 To visit the CAMP Mentor page, use the link below: